rvagg/go-ethereum/LLM.md

 * **Lotus**:
   - Similar interface but translated to Filecoin events
+  - Limited block tag support - only "latest" and "earliest"
+  - Does NOT support "pending", "safe", or "finalized" in log filters
+  - Custom parseBlockRange function with different validation logic
   - Enforces maximum range limitation
   - Topic conversion between Ethereum and Filecoin formats

 ### Block Transaction Methods